- Theological Education

 Current and Historic Demographic Information For Your Parish

-The Association of Religion Data stores select data collections from premier research teams and scholars and organizes its more than 500 data sets to ensure usability for scholars, researchers and the public.
-Its religion maps show demographic and church membership information, and the QuickStats and QuickLists pages show survey findings on Americans’ religious beliefs, behaviors, affiliations, attitudes and experiences.
+The Association of Religion Data Archive stores select data collections from premier research teams and scholars and organizes its more than 900 data sets to ensure usability for scholars, researchers and the public.
+The ARDA’s religion maps show demographic and church membership information, and the QuickStats and QuickLists pages show survey findings on Americans’ religious beliefs, behaviors, affiliations, attitudes and experiences.
+The Religion Timeline allows users to interactively explore the most significant events and people in the history of American religion.
+GIS mapping allows church and community leaders to find social, economic, and religious information on their community.

 The Hartford Institute for Religion Research conducts and publishes the results of research into a wide variety of questions about faith practice in the United States.
 You can, for example, explore a profile of the people who attend megachurches or see the percent of women clergy in each major denomination.
 Additional demographic information has been culled from institute research projects and condensed into short reports that are included on the Quick Questions page.
 For more demographic information, explore the topic headings and subheadings listed on the institute’s home page.